tobijdc/guessthesc2pro/content/about.md

 +++
-title = "About 'Guess the SC2 pro'" description = "About who and how the game was created." author = "tobijdc" draft = false
+title = "About 'Guess the SC2 pro'" description = "The SC2 themed guessing game: About who and how the game was created." author = "tobijdc" draft = false
 +++

-You have to guess the SC2 player in a cetain amount of tries.
+You have to guess the SC2 player in a certain amount of tries.
 With every try you will see how the guessed player compares to the player we are looking for.

 I hope you enjoy.

-If you like the game, hit be up on Twitter.
-I'm [@tobijdc](https://twitter.com/tobijdc).
+If you like the game, hit be up on Bluesky.
+I'm [@tobijdc](https://bsky.app/profile/tobijdc.bsky.social).

 ## Data and Icons